17 Dec Low-Carb Gingerbread House

 Unfortunately, most of our favorite brunch meals are high in high-fructose corn syrup and cane sugar.
 Think about all of those chocolate pancakes topped with apple glaze and whipped cream.
 Refined sugar may increase your risk of obesity, type 2 diabetes, liver, and heart disease.
 It can also be linked to psychological disorders such as depression, anxiety, and dementia.
 High-sugar diets have been linked to an increased risk of dying from heart disease.
 In other words—it’s just not good.

 However, if you’re looking to add a bit of chocolate to your holiday morning brunch—RED is crafted with all-natural sweeteners derived from melons all while delivering buttery, creamy flavor without the added refined sugar.
 40% less fat, and 35% fewer calories than other leading chocolates.
 RED is low carb, reduced calorie, reduced fat, gluten-free, and Kosher certified.
-It’s vegetarian while our dark chocolate assortments are vegan friendly.
 RED is also Weight Watchers, Whole30, Keto, and Atkins friendly.

 - 8 oz cream cheese (1 block) softened